n2projects/PANDA/README.md

 This project is in pre-alpha stages, meaning it is VERY buggy. <br>
 Please report all bugs in the Issues section.

-#GoldPNDA
+# GoldPNDA
-If you wish for a more experimental version of
+If you wish for a more experimental version of PλNDA, try [GoldPNDA](https://github.com/TR011F4C3/PANDA/tree/GoldPNDA)